amichnia/Swift-framework-with-private-ObjC-example/README.md

 @end
 ```

-That leaves us with one last final problem.
+That leaves us with one last final problem..

 ### Step 4: How to create instances

 > **Me2:** *"OK, I theoretically can use it.
 But again, how do I get an instance of it if I don't know about a class adopting protocol?"*
 >
-> **Me:** *"Remember that factory pattern?
-Or a dependency injection containers you once wrote?"*
+> **Me:** *"Remember that factory pattern?"*

-The problem with the solution above is that we simply cannot instantiate a new instance of a Protocol without using the init on a concrete class.
-Or can we?
+The problem with the solution above is that we just cannot instantiate a new instance of a Protocol without using the `init` on a concrete class, can we?
 Let's consider this:

 ```swift
 protocol SomeProtocol {